libffi/libffi/README.md

 command.  ('cygpath' is not present in MingW, and is not required when using MingW-style paths.)

+SPARC Solaris builds require the use of the GNU assembler and linker.
+Point ``AS`` and ``LD`` environment variables at those tool prior to configuration.

-For iOS builds, the 'libffi.xcodeproj' Xcode project is available.
+For iOS builds, the ``libffi.xcodeproj`` Xcode project is available.

 Configure has many other options.
-Use "configure --help" to see them all.
+Use ``configure --help`` to see them all.

 Once configure has finished, type "make".
 Note that you must be using GNU make.
 You can ftp GNU make from ftp.gnu.org:/pub/gnu/make .